High Flight (film): Critical

 Saddled with an absurd story concerning an irascible air cadet and a Wing Commander with a guilt complex, High Flight never really recovers from its banal central situation; also its emphasis on the glamour and high jinks of R.A.F. life sometimes gives it the appearance of a gaudy recruiting poster.
 Neither is the playing especially convincing: Ray Milland gives a tired and curiously strained performance, while Kenneth Haigh is made to repeat the more tiresome characteristics of his stage Jimmy Porter.
 The flying scenes, however, are entirely praiseworthy, being expertly shot and, in the concluding scenes, notably well composed for the wide screen.

 Flight magazine noted that the aviation theme dominated, with 40 minutes of film time devoted to flying sequences.

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Superb flying scenes fail to compensate for ridiculous plot."

 Later reviewers commented that the film was "... well written and acted.
 Lots of authentic jet flying sequences".

 Leonard Maltin wrote: " (a) stale British drama of recruits in training for the RAF ...
 Last reel, in the air, (was the) only exciting part."

+Filmink wrote "the movie is of interest today for plane buffs and the plot’s similarities to Top Gun with Kenneth Haigh as the cocky Tom Cruise figure.
+There was no romance.
+Depart from formula at your peril!"